Adapted from the blog post "A Theology of Worship" by Kevin DeYoung. The full article can be found here.

 There is nothing more important in life than worship.
 We all worship something or someone.
 The only question is whether we will worship the right One in the right way.
 At Westwood Baptist Church we want all of life to be worship to God (Rom.
 12:1-2; 1 Cor.
 10:31).
 He is worthy to receive glory and honor and power (Rev. 4:11).
 In particular, we want our worship services on Sunday to be pleasing to Him.
 To gather with God’s people on the Lord’s Day to worship at God’s throne under the authority of God’s word is our solemn duty and joyful privilege.

-It’s with that supreme goal in mind that we hold to a number of values when it comes to corporate worship.
+It is with that supreme goal in mind that we hold to these values when it comes to our corporate worship:

-6. Expositional preaching – The central act in the worship service is the preaching of God’s word.
+Expositional preaching – The central act in the worship service is the preaching of God’s word.
 We believe this is best accomplished through the careful, Spirit-filled exposition of Scripture.
 Normally, this means we work systematically through a book of the Bible, verse by verse.
-No matter the approach, every sermon should flow from Scripture and proclaim the gospel of Christ’s death and resurrection.
+Every sermon will flow from Scripture and proclaim the gospel of Christ’s death and resurrection.

 Thoughtful – Every church has a liturgy (an order of service).
-Our service is normally based on a four-point outline of the gospel: God, Man, Christ, Response.
+Our service is typically based on a four-point outline of the gospel: God, Man, Christ, and Response.

-9. Mixing old and new – We believe there are new songs to be sung to Jesus.
+Mixing old and new – We believe there are new songs to be sung to Jesus.
 We also believe there is a great heritage of church music that we should embrace.
 You’ll find that our services use music from different genres and different centuries.
 It can be fast, loud, slow, or soft.
-We use a variety of instruments, everything from guitars and drums to the organ.
+We use a variety of instruments, everything from guitars and drums and violins.
 In all this, the most important sound is that of the congregation singing.

 Prayerful – Our services include several different prayers.
 Often you will find a prayer of confession because we sin every week and need gospel mercy every week.